-Walk the Wye/ The Velindre Cancer Centre, Cardiff
+Walk the Wye for Breast Cancer Research/ The Velindre Cancer Centre, Cardiff

 The Velindre breast cancer centre manages an active, extensive and award winning programme of research into a wide variety of cancers.